 It is fine to do cross training on Mon, Wed, and Fri. if you wish.
 There will be little benefit to your running in doing this, but you'll improve overall fitness.
-On the cross training the amount of running, reducing the amount of walking for 5 minutes-until you reach the ratio that feels comfortable for you, on that day.
+On the cross training days, don't do exercises like stair machines that concentrate effort in the calf muscle.